Koredotcom/docs/docs/gale/agents/manage-user-roles-and-permissions.md

 !!! note

     You can only invite those users to an application, who have access to your account.
-If you want to provide access to your account, see Invite a user to you.

 **To manage user roles and permissions, follow these steps**: